 - Is there a camera equipment room?

-How much does Liveaboard Diving Cost
+How Much Does Scuba Liveaboard Diving Trips Cost

 How to budget for a liveaboard and the price you’ll pay varies quite a bit.
 Budget liveaboards usually offer dorm style accommodation and shared toilets, and tend to cost way less than luxury liveaboards.